imccart/Physician-Shared-Patients/README.md

 ## Code Files

 1. [Shared Patient Data](data-code/SharedPatientData.R).
-This creates a relatively clean dataset consisting of all PCP/specialist physician pairs.
+This creates the edge list consisting of all PCP/specialist physician pairs and the counts of shared patients between each pair.
 I denote a PCP as any physician with a taxonomy code beginning with 207R, 207Q, or 208D.
 But users can adjust this easily for their own purposes.
+Since I focus on PCPs and specialists, this will be a directed network.

 2. [Physician Compare Data](data-code/PhysicianCompare.R).
 This creates a quarterly dataset of physician NPIs with information on practice location, specialty, and hospital affiliation.
-For these data, hospital affiliation is based on Medicare claims.
-So it simply reflects that a physician billed for services at that hospital (nothing about hospital ownership of the practice).
+For these data, hospital affiliation is based on Medicare claims, so it simply reflects that a physician billed for services at that hospital (nothing about hospital ownership of the practice).
+This information forms the node list.